pbnath/kubernetes-the-hard-way/docs/11-tls-bootstrapping-kubernetes-workers.md

 - Creating a kube-config file using this certificate by ourself
 - Everytime the certificate expires we must follow the same process of updating the certificate by ourself

-This is not a practical approach when you have 1000s of nodes in the cluster, and nodes dynamically being added and removed from the cluster.
+This is not a practical approach when you could have 1000s of nodes in the cluster, and nodes dynamically being added and removed from the cluster.
 With TLS boostrapping:

 - The Nodes can generate certificate key pairs by themselves
 - The Nodes can generate certificate signing request by themselves